-A research team from United States of Geological Survey has been selected and this project.
-The project has progressed and the team has completed all the field studies and submitted a draft the final report in March 2024.
-The research panel has reviewed the draft final report and the team is currently incorporating the comments from the panel.
-The team has also been working to come up with design plans and specifications for an elevated deck bridge that will help facilitate amphibian and reptiles passage.
+A research team from United States of Geological Survey has been selected and the project has progressed well, and it was completed on April 15, 2024.
+The team has successfully completed all the remaining field studies and submitted the final report.
+Caltrans has approved the final report and the project is closed.